serodriguez68/learning-spring-data-jpa/README.md

 The repository pattern is the core pattern for all Spring Data projects.
 - The most basic abstraction is the `CRUDRepository`.
-- Every DB has a DB specific repository interface (e.g. `JpaRepository`, `MongoRepository`) that extends from the Spring Data Commons repositories.
+- Every DB has a DB specific repository interface (e.g. `JpaRepository` (for relational DBs), `MongoRepository`) that extends from the Spring Data Commons repositories.

 # Chapter 2 - Understanding JPA for Object-Relational Mapping